-- Dog barks and runs, cat hisses and pursues.
+- Dog barks and runs into the garden.
+The cat hisses and pursues.

 - I get hold of the cat and wrestle it back inside.

 At this point, the dog refuses to come anywhere near the door.
-I see the cat is standing at the door with a ‘come at me, bro’ look on it’s face so I close the back door to reassure the dog.
+I see the cat is standing just inside the door with a ‘come at me, bro’ look on it’s face so I close it to reassure the dog.

 But even after several minutes of reassurance the dog is still motionless and staring at the door.
 It takes me a few more minutes to notice the cat has her face pressed sideways against the cat flap, staring at the dog with an unblinking eye of pure evil.